-For goal statement 4, measures 7, 8 and 9: evidence promoting student success and progression to graduation is demonstrated in the tabulation of graduation rate and employment tracking, and in the careful tracking of student success each semester performed by the MPH program office and the Major Professor (see Tables 5 and 6 in section B2, and ERF "H1-3" Student Advising).
+For goal statement 4, measures 7, 8 and 9: evidence promoting student success and progression to graduation is demonstrated in the tabulation of graduation rate and employment tracking (see Tables 5 and 6 in section B2, and ERF).

 See ERF "B5-3" for complete documentation.